Policies & action

-Kazakhstan’s economy is heavily reliant on fossil fuels – in 2018 around 16% of Kazakhstan’s GDP came from oil revenues and in 2019, around 67% of merchandised exports were fuels (World Bank, 2020a, 2020b).
+Kazakhstan’s economy is heavily reliant on fossil fuels – in 2019 around 14% of Kazakhstan’s GDP came from oil revenues and around 67% of merchandised exports were fuels (World Bank, 2022a, 2022b).
 Kazakhstan belongs to the top 14 countries endowed with large natural gas reserves (Central Intelligence Agency, 2019).
-Natural gas production increased twofold between 2013 and 2016.
-In 2019, 90% of electricity was generated from fossil fuels; with coal accounting for 70% of electricity generation, and natural gas for 20% (IEA, 2020).
+Gross natural gas production has increased by 4% annually since 2010 (IEA, 2022a).
+In 2019, 90% of electricity was generated from fossil fuels; with coal accounting for 70% and natural gas for 20% (IEA, 2021).

 In addition to efforts to transform its energy mix, Kazakhstan recognises the need for energy efficiency.
-Kazakhstan included energy efficiency-related targets in its 2013 “Concept for Kazakhstan’s Transition to Green Economy” to decrease the energy intensity of GDP by 25% by 2020, 30% by 2030 and 50% by 2050 below 2008 levels (Republic of Kazakhstan, 2015, 2019a).
-These targets are cross-sectoral in nature and range from initiatives for district heating to thermal renovation of houses, to various energy standards and energy efficiency categories for buildings and household appliances (Republic of Kazakhstan, 2015).
-The results of initial analyses show that the 2020 target will not be reached, but this heavily depends on the COVID-19 impacts on emissions and GDP.
-On the other hand, Kazakhstan is on track to meet its emissions intensity target for 2030 based on pre-COVID-19 projections of GDP and emissions, although the different growth rate assumptions make this uncertain (see the section “COVID-19 impact”).
+Kazakhstan included energy efficiency-related targets in its 2013 “Concept for Kazakhstan’s Transition to Green Economy” to decrease the energy intensity of GDP by 25% by 2020, 30% by 2030 and 50% by 2050 below 2008 levels (Republic of Kazakhstan, 2015, 2019).
+These targets are cross-sectoral in nature and range from initiatives for district heating to thermal renovation of houses, to energy standards and energy efficiency categories for buildings and household appliances (Republic of Kazakhstan, 2015).
+While Kazakhstan did not reach its 2020 target, it is on track to meet its emissions intensity target for 2030 based on post-COVID-19 projections of GDP and emissions.

 The government also plans to expand the energy sector to include coalbed methane exploration and production in the Karaganda region (kazinform, 2018) and in July 2019 signed a 15 year extension to the production sharing agreement of the Dunga fields, from 2024 to 2039, which will allow the production of an additional nine millions tons of oil (The Astana Times, 2019b).